There are lots of mixed messages surrounding carbohydrates, and this basics guide provides some insight to help separate the fact from the fiction.

 What is the lowest carbohydrate alcohol?

 Spirits are completely free of carbohydrates.
-What you need to be aware of is the mixers you use and the sugar contained within them.
+What you need to be aware of are the mixers you use and the sugar contained within them.
 A perfect option is to drink vodka and soda mixed with fresh lime.
+Tonic water for example (don’t be fooled by the word water) contains 10g plus of sugar (the equivalent to 2.5 teaspoons sugar).

 Have you got a question that hasn’t been covered?
 You are more than welcome to contact me and I’ll see if it’s something that can feature in the series.